 This step continues throughout the process of managing your channel.
 Tailor your channel towards your audience, and engage with them often by responding to comments.
 Once they find your video, you want to keep them coming back.

 There is a lot more that could be taken into account when using YouTube for your business, but these six steps will cover the general process you need to successfully plan, create, and market your videos.
 For additional assistance, Checkerboard Internet Services can help with all things digital marketing.

 When it comes to optimizing content for search, no one knows the exact formula that YouTube or Google use.
 When you search for SEO tips, whoever comes up at the top of the search probably knows what they’re doing.
 Seems simple enough if you think about it.
-For more tips about YouTube SEO, see who pops up first on YouTube and put some trust in them, because they clearly optimized their own video properly.
+For more tips about YouTube SEO, see who pops up first on YouTube and put some trust in their strategies, because they clearly optimized their own video properly.

 While optimizing your YouTube page, you could also look at your website’s SEO.
 If you need help ranking, we start every project with a complimentary competitive analysis.
 Start yours today and we’ll provide you with a plan to get found in search.